 SELECT * FROM TABLE_NAME

-If you are interested in the previous difference, read my article on how I accomplished this using AWS Redshift and Spark.
+If you're curious about the differences mentioned, check out my article on how I achieved this using AWS Redshift and Spark

-The TabularData Framework enables Swift developers to work with Big Data either on the user's devices or the server.
+The TabularData Framework enables Swift developers to work with Big Data on user's devices or servers.

 In the above snapshot, I mapped the date from a `String` type to a `Date` type (object) to work with it in my Swift application.